nickkatz625/Force-Plate-Percentile/README.md

-# Force-Plate-Percentile
+ Force Plate Percentile Shiny App

 Interactive Shiny app representing various CMJ and SJ force plate metric percentiles from 200 pitchers training at Kinetic Performance Institute.
+Made for my CMSC205 course, this app aims to represent the percentile rankings of specific force-plate metrics, as well as mound velocity, to better understand jump profiles, strength deficiencies, and training outcomes.
+Both counter-movement and squat jump tabs are available, with the key metrics used based on the current literature in correlation to velocity.
+My first crack at a shiny app, I hope to expand on this viz in the future.